ajenti/plugin-template/README.md

-# plugin-template
+# Ajenti plugin template

-Ajenti plugin template used by ajenti-dev-multitool
+This is the plugin template used by ajenti-dev-multitool